memfault/interrupt/_drafts/ble-throughput-primer.md

 ### Attribute Protocol (ATT) Packet

 In the _L2CAP Information Payload_ we have the ATT packet.
 This is the packet structure the _GATT_ protocol uses.

-For an excellent article about GATT itself, check out [this post](https://interrupt.memfault.com/blog/bluetooth-low-energy-a-primer#gatt-services-and-characteristics) on the topic!
+> NOTE: For an excellent article about GATT itself, check out Mohammad Afaneh's thorough [BLE Primer post](https://interrupt.memfault.com/blog/bluetooth-low-energy-a-primer#gatt-services-and-characteristics) on the topic!

 ATT packets can span multiple LL packets.
 The size of the data unit within an ATT packet is known as the _Maximum Transmission Unit_ (**MTU**).
 The default size is 23 bytes (which allows the packet to fit in one LL packet) but the size can be negotiated via the _Exchange MTU Request & Response_.
 The maximum MTU which can be negotiated is 512 bytes.